-Cannabidiol rather than Cannabis sativa extracts inhibit cell growth and induce apoptosis in cervical cancer cells
+Cannabidiol (CBD) rather than Cannabis sativa extracts inhibit cell growth and induce apoptosis in cervical cancer cells.
+In conclusion, these data suggest that cannabidiol rather than Cannabis sativa crude extracts prevent cell growth and induce cell death in cervical cancer cell lines.

 Cervical cancer remains a global health related issue among females of Sub-Saharan Africa, with over half a million new cases reported each year.
 Different therapeutic regimens have been suggested in various regions of Africa, however, over a quarter of a million women die of cervical cancer, annually.
 This makes it the most lethal cancer amongst black women and calls for urgent therapeutic strategies.
 In this study we compare the anti-proliferative effects of crude extract of Cannabis sativa and its main compound cannabidiol on different cervical cancer cell lines.